We are excited to announce our 2nd annual Mentorship Program for Writers and Illustrators.

 ERIN DEALEY – Author

-Erin is the author of over a dozen picture books, including K is for Kindergarten (illus.
+Erin Dealey is the author of over a dozen picture books, including Snow Globe Wishes (Illus.
+Claire Shorrock, 2019), K is for Kindergarten (illus.
 Joseph Cowman) and Deck the Walls (illus.
-Nick Ward)/ both Sleeping Bear Press; three books with illustrator Luciana Navarro Powell/ Kane Miller: Grandpa’s Favorite and companion book Grandma’s Favorite, as well as Babies Come From Airports –a kids’-eye view of international adoption; and two with Atheneum/ S&S: Goldie Locks has Chicken Pox, and Little Bo Peep Can’t Get To Sleep (illus.
+Nick Ward)/ all with Sleeping Bear Press; five books with illustrator Luciana Navarro Powell/ Kane Miller including Grandpa’s Favorite and companion book Grandma’s Favorite, as well as Babies Come From Airports –a kids’-eye view of international adoption; and two with Atheneum/ S&S: Goldie Locks Has Chicken Pox, and Little Bo Peep Can’t Get To Sleep (illus.
 Hanako Wakiyama), which have taken her to school visits as far south as Brazil and as far north as Tok, Alaska.

 MARILYN HILTON – Author